shijusisobhan/SleepMat2024.1/README.md

 1. Download the file _SleepMat_Require_Matlab.zip_

 2. Extract the file (_sleepmat.p_)

+3. Open Matlab.

-3. Change the current folder to the new folder where _sleepmat.p_ file is located.
+4. Change the current folder to the new folder where _sleepmat.p_ file is located.
 E.g., If _sleepmat.p_ file is saved in the 'D' drive, in a folder _SleepMat_Require_Matlab_ then to change the current folder, type the following line in the MATLAB command window:

 	_cd D:\SleepMat_Require_Matlab_

-4. To open the software, type _sleepmat_ in the MATLAB command window, then hit enter.
+5. To open the software, type _sleepmat_ in the MATLAB command window, then hit enter.

    ### SleepMat standalone app installation on Windows